RaneemAizouk/CABU-EICO/README.md

 https://clinicaltrials.gov/ct2/show/NCT05378880

 # Project summary
-We developed and evaluated a behavioural intervention bundle, targeting any community-level healthcare or medicine providers and communities, to optimise antibiotic use and improve hygiene, and hence reduce household-level transmission of AMR bacteria.
+We developed and evaluated a behavioural intervention bundle, targeting any community-level healthcare or medicine providers and communities, to optimise antibiotic use and improve hygiene, hence reduce household-level transmission of AMR bacteria.
 After a 6-month local co-development phase, the intervention was implemented over 12 months in 22 clusters (villages or neighbourhoods) within health demographic surveillance sites in Nanoro, Burkina Faso and Kimpese, DR Congo.
+Changes in hygiene practices and AMR pathogen and gene carriage were assessed in repeated household surveys.

 The *primary outcomes* were
 - the change in Watch antibiotic provision from informal and formal medicine providers, assessed via patient exit interviews.
 Code available here: https://github.com/ingelbeen/cabu_intervention